Miguel Del Pozo: Pittsburgh Pirates

 On December 17, 2019, Del Pozo signed a minor-league contract with the Pittsburgh Pirates.
 During his first three appearances on the Pirates roster in 2020 he walked eight of fourteen batters.
-In an August 3, 2020 game against the Minnesota Twins, he walked all of the three batters he faced, before being taken off the mound.
+In an August 3, 2020, game against the Minnesota Twins, he walked all of the three batters he faced, before being taken off the mound.
 In his next appearance, he gave up three runs on five hits over two innings, and was optioned the following day.
 Del Pozo was designated for assignment on August 13.
 Del Pozo elected free agency on October 13, 2020.

 Detroit Tigers

 On January 7, 2021, Del Pozo signed a minor-league contract with the Detroit Tigers.
 He was assigned to the Triple-A Toledo Mud Hens to begin the season, and recorded a stellar 1.32 ERA in 12 appearances.
 On June 15, Del Pozo was selected to the active roster.
 Del Pozo logged a 3.38 ERA in 5 appearances for Detroit in 2021.

 On April 6, 2022, Del Pozo was designated for assignment by the Tigers.
 He was outrighted to Triple-A Toledo the following day.
-He elected free agency on October 6, 2022, but signed a new minor-league contract with Detroit on October 21, 2022.
+In 55 appearances for Toledo, Del Pozo worked to a 3.88 ERA with 66 strikeouts and 7 saves in 53 1/3 innings pitched.
+He elected free agency following the season on October 6, 2022.

+On October 21, 2022, he re–signed with Detroit on a new minor-league contract.
+Del Pozo made 15 appearances for Triple–A Toledo in 2023, struggling to a 6.05 ERA with 23 strikeouts and 2 saves in 19 1/3 innings of work.
+On June 14, 2023, it was announced that Del Pozo had undergone Tommy John surgery and would miss the remainder of the season.
+He was released by the Tigers organization on August 9.

+San Francisco Giants

+On June 20, 2024, Del Pozo signed a minor league contract with the San Francisco Giants.
+He did not appear in a game for the organization, and was released by San Francisco on March 20, 2025.